 We want everyone to return safely from a trip into the mountains, out on the water, or anywhere in the backcountry.
-Whether a day hike on a local trail or a multiday expedition, please complete a trip plan prior to departure and leave it with a family member or friend who can be responsible for initiating a response in the event that you don't return according to your anticipated schedule.
+Whether a day hike on a local trail or a multiday expedition, please complete a trip plan prior to departure and leave it with a responsible family member or friend who can initiate a response in the event that you don't return according to your anticipated schedule.

 What is a trip plan?

 A trip plan is a document that details your travel plans.
 It should be left with a trusted, responsible person who is available for the duration of your trip and who is capable of reporting you missing in the event you do not return as scheduled.
 A trip plan is used during search and rescue operations to assess the nature of the activity, the possible scenarios involved, and the magnitude of response required.

 We encourage everyone heading into the backcountry to complete a trip plan and leave it with a responsible person.
 A sample trip plan can be downloaded using the link above.
 For less intensive trips (for example, a short hike on a local trail with frequent traffic), at a minimum, please let someone know where you are going and when you plan to return, but a full trip plan is recommended.

 - Contact details for you and everyone in your group: name, age, address, and cell phone number

 - Pertinent medical issues for everyone in your group: health and physical ailments

 - Other unique information about your group that may be important during a search operation

 - Nature or focus of trip: hiking, climbing, boating, snowmachining, etc.